jsm209/Angular-In-A-Day/readme.md

 	}
 - We use this.http.get to make a get request, where `<returnType>(URL)` is used.
 - We use a .pipe to handle errors, data flows through the pipe and we attach operators to the pipe (in this example, we use `catchError`) to filter the results.

+## Injecting Services into a Component
+- Injecting means to use the service in a component.
+- Import services into a 'core' module or some kind of shared module by putting it under 'providers' in a particular module, then import that into the root app module so that other child modules can use the services.
+Alternatively, you could import the services into each module that needs it but this is repeated work.

+### Example Core Services Module

+    import { NgModule } from '@angular/core';
+    import { HttpClientModule } from '@angular/common/http';

+    import { DataService } from './data.service';
+    import { SorterService } from './sorter.service';

+    @NgModule({
+	    imports: [ HttpClientModule ],
+	    providers: [ DataService, SorterService ]
+    })

+    export  class CoreModule { }

+### Example App Module

+    import { NgModule } from '@angular/core';
+    import { BrowserModule } from '@angular/platform-browser';

+    import { CoreModule } from './core/core.module';
+    import { SharedModule } from './shared/shared.module';
+    import { CustomersModule } from './customers/customers.module';
+    import { AppComponent } from './app.component';

+    @NgModule({
+	    imports: [ BrowserModule, CoreModule, CustomersModule, SharedModule ],
+	    declarations: [ AppComponent ],
+	    bootstrap: [ AppComponent ]
+    })

+    export  class AppModule { }

+### Example of Injecting Service into Component and Subscribing to an Observable

+    import { Component, OnInit } from '@angular/core';

+    import { DataService } from '../core/data.service';

+    @Component({
+	    selector:  'app-customers',
+	    templateUrl:  './customers.component.html'
+    })

+    export  class CustomersComponent implements OnInit {
+	    title: string;
+	    people: any[];

+	    constructor(private  dataService: DataService) {}

+	    ngOnInit() {

+	    this.title =  'Customers';
+	    this.dataService.getCustomers()
+			.subscribe((customers: ICustomer[]) => this.people = customers);

+	    }

+    }

+- We import it above and inject it into the constructor.
+- Can't just do `this.people =  this.dataService.getCustomers();` because that returns an observable.
+- `dataService.getCustomers()` is a cold observable.
+It is dormant until you tell it to do something, like actually fetch the results.
+We can tell it to do something by subscribing to it.
+- It's similar to a promise, you have to use a callback function to assign the new customers results to the this.people array.

+## Routing Overview
+- Used for navigation, showing and hiding groups of components.
+- Used to hook up urls to components (ex: bookmarking the url would jump to that part of the app).
+- Loads different components by loading different routes.
+Components are loaded into a `<router-outlet></router-outlet>`

+## Creating a Routing Module with Routes
+- CLI command `ng new my-project --routing` would set us up with a routing file and automatically import it into our app module.
+You should do this when you start a project.

+### Example app-routing.module.ts

+    import { NgModule } from '@angular/core';
+    import { RouterModule, Routes } from '@angular/router';

+    const  routes: Routes = [
+	    { path:  '',  pathMatch:  'full',  redirectTo:  '/customers'}, { path:  '**',  pathMatch:  'full',  redirectTo:  '/customers' }
+    ];

+    @NgModule({
+	    imports: [ RouterModule.forRoot(routes) ],
+	    exports: [ RouterModule ]
+    })

+    export  class AppRoutingModule {

+    }
+- Notice import RouterModule and Routes
+- We define a variable routes of type Routes so that all the objects conform to what a route looks like.
+It might be easy to make typos with a lot of routes and this will catch that.
+	- In the routes object, path is the path after the domain, pathMatch is how it maatches, and redirectTo can redirect to components or other route paths.
+	- A path of '**' is a wildcard that will match by default if no other route paths match.
+- We only ever write `RouterModule.forRoot(routes)` once in an application.
+We plug in our routes into forRoot to register our routes with Angular.
+- Also notice we export [ RouterModule ].
+We want to make it available to anyone importing this routes module so they don't have to rewrite all the setup.
+- Lastly, we import this routes module into the app module so the rest of the app's modules can also use the routes.

+### Using Router Outlet
+- Responsible for marking spots on the page where components should go or appear when the route is triggered.